Leon Sullivan: Progress Plaza

-After establishing the OIC in the mid-1960s, Zion's next major undertaking was the fulfillment of Rev. Sullivan's dream of building the nation's first black-owned and developed shopping center, to be named Progress Plaza.
+After establishing the OIC in the mid-1960s, Zion's next major undertaking was the fulfillment of Rev. Sullivan's dream of building the nation's first black-owned and developed shopping center, to be named "Progress Plaza".
 In addition to addressing his concern about the lack of black ownership of major businesses in America, the project would deal with the problem of unemployment in North Philadelphia by generating a substantial number of jobs.
-After convincing the city's Redevelopment Authority to donate land for the project, Rev. Sullivan set out to raise the capital needed to build the shopping center.
+After convincing the city's Redevelopment Authority to donate land for the project, Sullivan set out to raise the capital needed to build the shopping center.
 "So I went to the chairman of the bank and I said, I want a construction loan", he recounts.
 "He said, well Reverend, you need some equity for something like this.
 Think about it and come back later in two, three or four years, and let's see what we can do."
-Rev. Sullivan was already prepared for that challenge, however.
+Sullivan was already prepared for that challenge, however.
 "Give me the sack", he told Zion's treasurer, William Downes.
 "I opened it up and $400,000 worth of equities came out", he describes.
 "The man's eye glasses fell off his eyes.
 He came around the table and took my hand and said, Reverend, we can work together."
-Rev. Sullivan's theory about the power of money to deal with persistent racial inequalities was proving to be correct.
-As he concludes:Progress Plaza, which is located on Broad Street, one of Philadelphia's main thoroughfares, was dedicated in 1968 before a crowd of 10,000 well-wishers.
+Sullivan's theory about the power of money to deal with persistent racial inequalities was proving to be correct.
+As he concludes:

+Progress Plaza, which is located on Broad Street, one of Philadelphia's main thoroughfares, was dedicated in 1968 before a crowd of 10,000 well-wishers.
 In some sense, the shopping center was the culmination of the Progress Movement's multiple goals.
 Because it was a major construction project, it created a large number of construction jobs for participants in the OIC program.
 Through an agreement negotiated with Progress Plaza's chain store tenants, the shopping center also made numerous management job opportunities available to African Americans.
 To fulfill another one of the Progress Movement's primary goals - to encourage the development of black-owned businesses - ZNPCT created an Entrepreneurial Training Center at Progress Plaza.
 With major funding from the Ford Foundation, the center was able to offer managerial and entrepreneurial skills training to hundreds of area residents.
 Today, over half of the 16 stores in Progress Plaza are black-owned businesses.